mtnygard/simulant-example/simtest/README.md

 ## The Model

-The model is expressed in simtest.model.
+The model is expressed in `simtest.model`.
 There are three parts to the model itself:

 1. State transitions, represented as `shopper-transitions`.
 This